-The cops and robbers genre found all angles to explore with movies like Seven, LA Confidential, and The Silence of the Lambs.
+The cops and robbers genre found all angles to explore with movies like Seven, LA Confidential, Heat, and The Silence of the Lambs.
 But then there were the more action packed cops and robbers flicks like Bad Boys and the Last Boyscout.
 Every one of these movies was handled with style and precision from filmmakers at the top of their game.. be it Tony Scott or Michael Bay.

 Scorcese wasn’t the only filmmaker from the seventies who really hit his stride in the nineties.
 Spielberg gave us Jurassic Park, which somehow was the first Dinosaur action movie ever put on screen, and was nothing short of a masterpiece.
 He also gave us Saving Private Ryan, easily one of the best war movies ever made.
 Both in the nineties.
 These were Spielberg’s last two good movies, although he has continued turning out films year after year in the decades since.